 Second-generation winemaker Kirk Venge grew up in the Napa Valley.
 At his father’s side, he learned about farming and winemaking, feeling at home in the cellar at an early age.
 While pursuing his enology degree at the University of California at Davis, Venge worked at Mumm Napa Valley for five years in their experimental division.
 Upon graduation, Venge sought to expand his winemaking knowledge by traveling to New Zealand and working harvest in the southern hemisphere.
 Equipped with a broader sense of viticultural techniques, Venge returned to Napa to partner with his father in the creation of Venge Vineyards.
 Today, Venge brings his skill and passion to Macauley Vineyard.
 Those who know Kirk Venge will attest to his acute palate.
 His wines reflect balance and finesse.
 Because Kirk believes that wines are made in the vineyard, he is relentless in his quest to find the very best vineyard locations and sources of fruit.

-Jill Schlegel of Merry Edwards Winery
+Brown Uzoechi of Merry Edwards Winery

 Merry Edwards Winery

 One of California’s first woman winemakers, Merry Edwards began her career at Mount Eden Vineyards in the Santa Cruz Mountains in 1974.
 She went on to become the founding winemaker at Matanzas Creek in 1977 and remained there until 1984.
 For the next decade, Merry consulted for numerous wineries, large and small, in Oregon and many diverse appellations of California.